Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 \textit{Step 2.} In some of the situations identified in Step 1, try to find out suitable expressions for $\Lambda$ and~$\si$, depending only on $\dot{B}$ - or equivalently on $\<Psi>$ -, so that \eqref{equa-z} admits a non-trivial interpretation and allows us to set up \textit{a fixed point argument in a space of functions}.

 \

-The treatment of Step 1 will actually reduce to relatively standard moments estimates on $\<Psi>$ (see the subsequent Proposition \ref{prop:conv-psi-n} and its proof).
-Therefore, as the reader might expect it, the bulk of our work will consist in the analysis of Step 2.
+The treatment of Step 1 will actually reduce to relatively standard moments estimates on~$\<Psi>$ (see the subsequent Proposition \ref{prop:conv-psi-n} and its proof).
+Therefore, as the reader might expect it, the bulk of our work will consist in the analysis of Step 2.\\ In brief, our first idea to achieve Step 2 will be to concentrate the renormalization procedure on the last expression into brackets in \eqref{equa-z}, that is the explicit (but a priori ill-defined) term